Legal · Custom Websites plan

 Early cancellation

-7.1 The client may end this agreement at any time during the 24-month minimum term.
-On cancellation, the remaining months of the minimum term, billed at £50 each, become payable as a single settlement.
+7.1 The client may end this agreement at any time part-way through the 24-month minimum term or a 12-month renewal term.
+On cancellation, the remaining months of the current term, billed at £50 each, become payable as a single settlement.
+On the settlement clearing, ownership of the build transfers and a full export is delivered within 5 working days.
+Nothing else is added on top.

 7.3 The minimum term is what makes the free build economically possible: the bureau covers the build cost upfront and recovers it through the hosting plan.
 The settlement clause exists to keep the offer honest for clients who complete the term.